 In the post that follows, we’d like to discuss various forms of yoga that may be guided or modified, for an aging population.

 Here is a Good “Start” Video With Some Modified Chair Yoga Poses

 I. Types of Yoga Suitable for Older Adults & The Elderly

 a.
 Chair Yoga

-Often times chair yoga is great for practitioners who have balance issues, or are just looking to take things slowly because of their comfort zone with exercise in general.
+Oftentimes chair yoga is great for practitioners who have balance issues.
+Also, individuals looking to take things slowly because of their comfort zone with exercise in general.

-Asana’s can be modified for your comfort level and strengths and as you build to your foundation, you can then build on the difficulty of poses, even if you choose to remain using the chair.
+Asana’s can be modified for your comfort level and strengths as you build a foundation.
+Then, you can build on the difficulty of poses, even if you choose to remain using the chair.

-Yoga is yoga, and just because you are preforming it in a chair does not mean you cannot reap the benefits as if you were doing traditional yoga on a yoga mat.
+Yoga is yoga.
+Just because you are preforming it in a chair doesn’t mean you cannot reap the benefits as if you were doing traditional yoga on a mat.
 These benefits include mental well-being, lowering stress and anxiety, helping to improve strength and balance, as well as confidence.